Bone Creek (Long Pine Creek tributary)

 Bone Creek is a 31.92 mi long third-order tributary to Long Pine Creek in Brown County, Nebraska.

+Course

 Bone Creek rises on the divide of the Calamus River in the Nebraska Sandhills about 1 mile southeast of School No. 40 and then flows northeast to join Long Pine Creek about 1.5 mile north of Winfield School.

 Watershed

 Bone Creek drains 155.46 sqmi of area, receives about 22.9 in/year of precipitation, and is about 3.38% forested.